oneapi-src/oneDAL/_sources/dev_guide/algorithms/dbscan/computation-batch.rst.txt

        .. note::

-         This parameter is not supported on GPU.
+         This parameter is ignored on GPU.

 Algorithm Output
 ****************